On average, it would cost approximately between $750 and $1000 to have a professional videographer cover a corporate event.

 6. Seasonal charges

 Some festive seasons tend to attract higher charges due to demand hikes.
 For instance, many videographers in Dubai charge more to cover events over holidays like the New Year.
-Some even have standard rates for weekends and weekday events.
+Some even have standard rates for weekend and weekday events.
 This trend is primarily because of the competition for services during these seasons compared to regular days.

 7. Extra costs